-This Question has developed several protocols for control and management technologies such as orchestration, network slicing, network capability exposure, identification and network management of heterogeneous network environments to realize IMT-2020 network.
+This Question has developed several protocols for control and management technologies such as orchestration, network slicing, network capability exposure, time sensitive network, data integrity verification and intelligent network analysis to realize IMT-2020 network and beyond.

 Artificial Intelligence (AI) application in network for enabling network automation and intelligence are important topics these days.
-How AI and big data technologies are leveraged to support intelligent control and management for IMT-2020 network and beyond should be specified and provided urgently to meet the market requirements.
-Especially, protocols to support intelligent control for IMT-2020 network and beyond, enhanced mechanisms such as low latency, low jitter and packet loss, guaranteed bandwidth, very large scale network, flexible connectivity and topology, resources assignment and sharing, and network slicing should be developed with high priority.
+How AI and big data technologies are leveraged to support intelligent control and management for IMT-2020 network and IMT-2030 network should be specified and provided urgently to meet the market requirements.
+Especially, protocols to support intelligent control for IMT-2020 network and IMT-2030 network, enhanced mechanisms such as low latency, low jitter and packet loss, guaranteed bandwidth, very large scale network, flexible connectivity and topology, resources assignment and sharing, and network slicing should be developed with high priority.
 With specific requirements from vertical industries, user plane management should be enhanced to optimize the user path and meet industry needs.

 Also, protocols on common management system for accommodating both fixed and mobile networks are other important issues that have to be resolved in the future.